suton5/bananabread/C-NN/README.md

-CNNs without the convolution but with C
+CNNs without the convolution but with C.